Relational Quadrilateralland. I. The Classical Theory: Positions, relative positions and Jacobi vectors

 { }

-{\bf Jacobi trees}.
-For 3 particles, one particular choice of mass-weighted relative Jacobi coordinates are as indicated in Fig 1.d).
-This is a T-shaped tree on the Jacobi clustering structure of the constellation.
-For 4 particles, there are then (up to permutation) two possible trees on the Jacobi clustering structure: the H and K of Fig 1.e) and f).
+{\bf Jacobi trees} (from Molecular Physics \cite{ACG86}).
+For 3 particles, one particular choice of mass-weighted relative Jacobi coordinates are as indicated in Fig \ref{Fig1}.d).
+This is a T-shaped {\it tree} on the Jacobi clustering structure of the constellation.
+For 4 particles, there are then (up to permutation) two possible trees on the Jacobi clustering structure: the H and K of Fig \ref{Fig1}.e) and f).
 See e.g. \cite{ACG86} for further trees.
-(Graph-theoretically, {\it trees} are 'loopless and connected', as is familiar in theoretical physics from the use of `tree amplitudes'; moreover, these trees are also {\it irreducible}: no vertices of degree 2.
-N.B. the constellation does not in general constitute the vertices due to the benefits of diagonality, attained from the Jacobi clustering structure.
-This means that a number of the vertices are centres of mass of clusters rather than point particles, hence `Jacobi tree'.)
+[Graph-theoretically, {\it trees} are 'loopless and connected', as is familiar in Particle Physics from the expression `tree amplitudes'.
+Moreover, these trees are also {\it irreducible}, meaning that there are no vertices of degree 2.
+N.B. the constellation is not in general constituted of the vertex particles due to the benefits of diagonality, attained from the Jacobi clustering structure.
+This means that some of the vertices are centres of mass of clusters rather than point particles, hence `Jacobi tree'.]

 \mbox{ }